Dog Reactivity on Walks Explained

 Dog reactivity usually starts small.

-Over time, reactions on walks grow stronger.
+Over time, those reactions grow stronger.

 Common Reasons for Dog Reactivity